 Mt.
 Adams Skills and Climb COVID-19 UPDATE: AAI is open and operating with new policies and procedures for COVID-19.
 Click the following links to learn more about AAI's COVID-19 Operating Plans and cancellation policy.
-Note that participants who are unvaccinated may be asked to provide their own transportation while the COVID pandemic continues.
+Note that AAI requires proof of full COVID-19 vaccination for all trips at least through September 30, 2022.
 Overview

 At 12,276 feet, Mount Adams is the second tallest mountain in the state of Washington.
 It's remarkable size and spectacular ten-glacier mantle make it one of the most beautiful mountains in the western U.S. In addition to its great aesthetics, Adams provides a training ground for alpinists and mountaineers to experience altitude as well as to push their limits on moderate or more advanced terrain.

 Surrounded by scenic lakes, alpine meadows, fields of wildflowers and rushing rivers, Mount Adams is a massive volcanic peak in a wild and scenic setting.
 Situated in the eastern portion of the Cascade Range, Adams is located approximately 35 miles east of Mount Saint Helens.
 A series of overlapping volcanic cones come together to create a massive peak that supports a wide range of ecosystems.

 Mount Adams above the low clouds.
 Ruth Hennings